Common Cash Flow Mistakes 2023

 In such instances, startups must first establish the date they will receive their money and then deal with their vendors about determine the payment time and disperse the payments.
 If, for instance, the date of getting the money is thirty days the start-up has to negotiate for 45 days of payment cycles.

+Late payments often hinder the cash flow movement in a company.
+It is difficult to track down clients who owe you money.
 Many start-ups are in problems due to the delay in receiving payments from vendors, and also for constantly making sales out of their premises that cause problems due to cash shortage.

+This makes it difficult for you to make timely payments for expenditures and invoices, further endangering your own firm.
 To bridge that gap startups must approach lenders to get loans to cover this gap.
 Start-ups must always include late payment in their costs and offer vendors discounts for timely payment.

 Inability to consider convertible notes as credit